Recognizing stigma

 Through communication, education and strategic campaigns, public opinion can be shaped.
 There are two key messages that have to be passed on:

 1. Anyone can get lung cancer..
-In addition to tobacco, there are many mechanisms for developing the disease.
+In addition to tobacco, there are many mechanisms for

 2. Nobody deserves to have lung cancer.
 Nem mesmo os fumadores, que sofrem de uma dependência difícil de vencer.
 Em vez de culpar o fumador, a sociedade tem que se unir contra a indústria tabaqueira por vender um produto altamente viciante.